sajox/snurr/docs/documentation.md

 - Update the BPMN diagram with new activities and gateways to meet changing requirements.
 The code is loosely coupled.
 - The BPMN file is the actual design.
 Forget outdated documentation.
 - No complicated configuration or database requirements.
-You simply use it.

 This is not intended to be a full-fledged BPMN 2.0 solution, but rather a solution that is easy to embed and use.
 Read the documentation on what is supported.